RafaelTeran/bachelor-thesis-haskell/README.md

 The source code is organized into two main subfolders:

 1. **`spanish/`**: The original code in Spanish, without annotations.
-This version matches the terminology and content described in the accompanying PDF, which is my complete Bachelor’s Degree Thesis.
+This version matches the terminology and content described in the accompanying PDF, which is my complete Bachelor’s Degree Final Year Project.
 In the PDF, I also provide an extensive mathematical introduction and an in-depth explanation of the two methods used.

    - `GeneradorEnlaces.hs`: Generates random Wikipedia links.
    - `GeneradorTextos.hs`: Downloads introductions from Wikipedia articles with titles and languages.